New Jersey Cannabis 101:

 Edibles (soft lozenges)

 The edibles in New Jersey’s adult-use cannabis program come in varying flavors, shapes, and dosages.
 You’ll find edibles, also sometimes called soft lozenges in New Jersey, in many formulations, including just THC and THC paired with other cannabinoids like CBD and CBN.
 Some have terpenes, flavors, and other herbal extracts added in.
-Edible cannabis products you’ll find in New Jersey include soft lozenges, beverage enhancers, and tablets, and the product assortment is growing as the market grows.
+Edible cannabis products you’ll find in New Jersey include soft lozenges, beverage enhancers, tablets, and baked goods.
+The product assortment is growing as the market grows.

 Unlike inhaled products like flower and vape carts, edibles take longer to have an effect.
 They must go through your digestive system before you feel the effects of the cannabinoids they contain.
 To that end, they also last longer than inhaled forms of cannabis.